srujana-esr/srujana-esr/README.md

 🌟 **Senior UX/UI Engineer** based out of Canada with 10 years of experience designing and developing high-performance applications, from MVPs to scalable enterprise solutions.
 I bring a strong focus on creating impactful, user-centric interfaces and complex data visualizations that drive business results.

+Note: This is a pretty new account, my previous account, work with all pet projects deleted in an experiement of building an ai agent for github.

 ## 🛠️ Core Skills & Tech Stack

 ### Frontend Development: